LiBinZyu/VAI/README.md

     * Set your API Key as an environment variable and fill the environment variable name in the Inspector.
     * The system will automatically read the API Key from the environment variables.

-4.  **Register functions at `FuncRegistryExample`**
+4.  **Register functions at `functionRegistryExample.json`**
     * Before using VAI, please place all the functions you want to use in a single script.
-Then, reference this function script in the `FuncRegistryExample` script.
-In `FuncRegistryExample`, you can register functions via code, or manually add and configure registered functions and their parameter information in the Inspector panel.
-Both methods will be called by `VAI.LlmController` in the current scene during `Start()`.
+Then, reference this function script in the `functionRegistryExample.json`.
+This will be called by `VAI.LlmController` and `VAI.NluController` in the current scene during `Start()`.
 You can view all registered functions available for voice control in the UI panel.
 Please ensure that the function names and parameters strictly match their definitions.
     * There are two functions which are to change transform and color for objects at the scene.

-    ```csharp
-    Register(new FunctionMeta
+    ```json
+    // functionRegistryExample.json
     {
-                Name = "ChangeObjectColor",
+        "Name": "ChangeObjectColor",
-                Description = "改变物体的颜色",
-                Parameters = new Dictionary<string, ParameterMeta>
+        "Description": "Change the color of game object",
+        "NameSynonyms": [
+            "颜色","color","变成"
+        ],
+        "Parameters": [
             {
+                "ParamName": "objectName",
+                "ParamType": "String",
+                "EnumValues": [
-                    { "objectName", new ParameterMeta {
+                    {
-                      Type = "string",
-                      Description = "物体的名字",
-                      Enum = new List<string> { "cube", "sphere", "capsule", "main camera" } } },
-                    { "hexColor", new ParameterMeta { Type = "string", Description = "hex color code" } }
+                        "Value": "cube",
+                        "Keywords": ["正方体", "cube"]
+                    }]
             },
-                Execute = args =>
             {
-                    ...
+                "ParamName": "hexColor",
+                "ParamType": "String",
+                "EnumValues": [
+                    {
+                        "Value": "#FF0000",
+                        "Keywords": ["red", "red color"]
+                    }]
             }
-            });
+        ]
+    }

     ```

 5.  **Run the Application**